 )

-Each week of Lent, Fellows from our Mercy Emerging Leadership Fellowship (MELF) will share reflections on this theme.
+Each week of Lent, Fellows from our Mercy Emerging Leadership Fellowship (MELF) have been sharing reflections on this theme.

 Mercy in Action means Hope for All